-In the case of large, unilateral, fixed nodes or bilateral ILNs, patients should undergo a percutaneous lymph node biopsy of the lymph nodes.
+For large, unilateral, fixed nodes or bilateral ILNs, patients should undergo a percutaneous lymph node biopsy of the lymph nodes.
 A negative result should be confirmed with excisional biopsy.
 If results are again negative, the patient should be closely followed.
 Patients with a positive aspiration or biopsy should receive neoadjuvant systemic chemotherapy followed by ILND and PLND if there is a response to the chemotherapy.
-Postoperative RT or chemoradiotherapy may be considered (category 2B).
-As previously mentioned, in the setting of four or more positive ILNs, a bilateral PLND should be performed.142 Alternatively, radiotherapy or chemoradiotherapy may be done instead of ILND/PLND, although this is not the preferred option for most patients.
+Postoperative RT or chemoradiotherapy may be considered if there is extranodal extension (category 2B).
+As previously mentioned, in the setting of four or more positive ILNs, a bilateral PLND should be performed.
+Alternatively, radiotherapy or chemoradiotherapy may be done instead of ILND/PLND, although this is not the preferred option for most patients.
 If the patient's disease does not respond to neoadjuvant chemotherapy, treatment may follow options for progressive metastatic disease.
+If the patient is not eligible for neoadjuvant chemotherapy (eg, cisplatin ineligibility), the recommended surgical (preferred) or radiotherapy options may be performed without neoadjuvant chemotherapy.